SignCodingDwarf/BashUtils/README.md

 # BashUtils
-A set of utilitary functions to use in bash scripts and their test scripts
+A set of utilitary functions to use in bash scripts.

 It contains the following modules :

-## Parsing
+### Parsing

 A set of functions used to parse file contents

-## Printing
+### Printing

 A set of functions to display information and logs

-## Testing
+### Testing

 A set of functions used to perform tests in bash.

 ### Running tests on the library

 Each module contains its own unit tests in the sub-folder _TESTS_.
-A dedicated runTests.sh exists in order to launch tests for one or more modules.
+A dedicated runTests.sh exists in order to launch tests for all modules.